Hu7ein/Compose-Automation/README.md

 email_list.txt is also uploaded you can make your own, only conditon is emails should be seperated by ',' (comma).

+Excel Sheet of test cases is also attached.

 java runtime environment used is 1.8

 all required JAR files are uploaded in the repo